Email Compliance Laws: A Marketer's Guide

 Your subject line is your email’s first impression, and it needs to be an honest one.
 It’s tempting to write something splashy to get more opens, but misleading subject lines can damage your sender reputation and break the law.
 The Federal Trade Commission (FTC) is very clear on this: your subject line must accurately reflect the content of your message.
 This means you can’t use deceptive tactics like starting with "Re:" or "Fwd:" to imply a previous conversation or claim someone won a prize they didn't.
 Stick to clear, truthful subject lines that give subscribers a genuine reason to open your email.

-Clearly Identify Commercial Messages
+Clearly Identify Your Ads

 The law requires you to be upfront about the fact that your email is an advertisement.
 You don’t have to plaster the word “AD” in your subject line, but the commercial nature of your email must be obvious.
 This helps set the right expectations for your recipients.
 Most marketing emails naturally achieve this through branding, promotional language, and clear calls to action.
 The key is to avoid disguising your message as a personal note from a friend.
 Being transparent from the start shows respect for your subscribers' time and inbox, which is always a good practice for long-term engagement.